Dorsey W. M. McConnell: Diocesan leadership

 On the 50th anniversary of the death of the Rev. Dr. Martin Luther King Jr., Bishop Dorsey McConnell (right) presided over an ecumenical service at Trinity Cathedral honoring King.
 United Methodist Bishop Cynthia Moore-Koikoi (left) preached.

-McConnell's work has focused on bridge-building in the "City of Bridges".
+While Episcopal Bishop of Pittsburgh, McConnell's work focused on bridge-building in the "city of bridges".
 During his consecration, he declared being given a vision to build a new bridge for Pittsburgh, a "Bridge of the Angels".
 His unexpected acting from the pews garnered laughter and applause from the congregation of 1,000.

 On one of the most divisive issues in the diocese, gay marriage, McConnell sought middle ground by allowing local options for parishes and priests to determine whether to perform same-sex marriages.
 In an August 2014 pastoral letter, McConnell wrote: "I know and treasure the theological diversity of this diocese, and know that practice in this matter will vary from parish to parish. ...
 I support the need for our clergy to be faithful to their own consciences, in choosing to use or not use the Rite, and hope as always that we will continue to regard one another with affection and respect across our differences ..."
 Simultaneously, McConnell expressed theological reservations about the lack of a Biblical warrant for same-sex marriage rites.
 In addition to establishing a traditional Anglican via media for the most divisive issue in the diocese, McConnell returned diocesan offices to their historical headquarters at Trinity Cathedral, downtown in June 2015.
 During the tumultuous years of Anglican realignment and related property lawsuits, diocesan offices were relocated to various office buildings in the region.

 Since 2007, McConnell has helped direct Pilgrim Africa annually.
 The public health and education organization strives to eliminate malaria, war, and famine in Uganda.
 The bishop reflects on the experience at his blog, Iron City Bishop.
 During July 2016, Bishop McConnell's work with Pilgrim Africa focused on the village of Olwa.

 Seminary affiliations

 In 2016, McConnell became increasingly active at Presbyterian-affiliated Pittsburgh Theological Seminary (PTS).
 He was named a member of the board of directors and was a presenter during inaugural festivities of school president David Esterline.
 In October 2016, the Rev. Canon Dr. Cathy Brall, then canon missioner for the Diocese of Pittsburgh and former provost of Trinity Cathedral, was named PTS's director of field education.

 McConnell has been guest preacher at Episcopal Church seminaries.
 In December 2012, he delivered a sermon in the Chapel of the Good Shepherd at his alma mater, General Theological Seminary in New York City.
 He received an honorary doctorate from General Theological Seminary during its May 2013 commencement.

 McConnell also preached during chapel at Trinity School for Ministry in September 2013.
-The conservative-leaning, evangelical school has not named McConnell to its board of trustees nor its board of visitors despite being the only Episcopal-affiliated seminary in the Diocese of Pittsburgh.
+The conservative-leaning, evangelical school did not name McConnell to its board of trustees nor its board of visitors despite being the only Episcopal-affiliated seminary in the Diocese of Pittsburgh.